keatext/scala-utils/README.md

   }
 ```

-This works because `Future` already keeps track of the exceptions raised within its computation, we simply expose it with a more convenient interface based on `Try`.
+This works because `Future` already keeps track of the exceptions raised within its computation, we simply expose them with a more convenient interface based on `Try`.

 ----

 `HttpRequests` is a wrapper around akka-http's `Http().singleRequest` method for sending HTTP requests.
 I wrote this wrapper because I wrote two microservices which constantly need to make authenticated HTTP requests in order to talk to external services like Stripe or Zendesk.
 So I wrote `StripeRequests` and `ZendeskRequests` to automatically add the authentication boilerplate to every call, and I refactored the common part into `HttpRequests`.
-It also automatically waits and retries if we use the API too much and receive a 429 error, this was required for Zendesk and might be useful for other external services as well, assuming the error code and headers used are standard.
+It also automatically waits and retries if we use an API too much and receive a 429 error.
+This was modelled after Zendesk's 429 responses, and might be useful for other external services as well, assuming the error code and headers used are standard.

 ----

 `JsonColumn` is a helper for writing Slick table descriptions.
-It's much easier to write JSON converters using spray-json than to write table descriptions using Slick, so for those sets of columns which are never used to perform lookups, it's easier to just convert the data to JSON and to store it in a string column.
-Note that postgres supports a JSON column type, but then the column type is literally JSON, which means it can hold anything.
-Here, Slick makes sure that we only put in values of type `A`, and the fact that it gets serialized to JSON is a technical detail.
+It's much easier to write JSON converters using spray-json than to write table descriptions using Slick, so for those sets of columns which are never used to perform lookups, it's easier to just convert the data to JSON and to store it in an opaque string column.

+I know that postgres supports a JSON column type, but the goal here is not to store an arbitrary JSON value, I don't want postgres to waste its time trying to parse that value.
+Rather, I want to store a value of a particular type `A`, and the fact that the serialization format I use to store it into the database happens to be JSON is a mere implementation detail.

-This isn't used by any of our microservices anymore, but it seems likely that we might want to use it in the future, and having this short class lying around isn't much of a maintenance burden, so I'd keep it there just in case.
+This isn't used by any of our microservices anymore, but it seems likely that we might want to use it in the future.
+Since having this short class lying around isn't much of a maintenance burden, I'd keep it here just in case.

 ----

 `QueryOption` extends Slick with three new methods: `take1`, `update1` and `delete1`.
-The idea is that we usually use a WHERE clause which identifies a single row to be fetched, updated or edited, but Slick's API will consider the operation a success if zero, two, or more rows are affected.
+The idea is that we often use a WHERE clause to identify a single row to be fetched, updated or edited, but Slick's API will consider the operation a success if zero, two, or more rows are found.

-For UPDATEs and DELETEs, we're not doing anything with the result, so this will be a silent failure.
-This version checks that exactly one row was affected and throws an exception otherwise.
+For UPDATEs and DELETEs, we're not doing anything with the result, so this would be a silent failure.
+With `update1` and `delete1`, we check that exactly one row was affected and we throw an exception otherwise.
 This will help us identify situations in which our code is incorrect or in which our database is inconsistent.

 For SELECTs, it is possible to express the fact that we only expect a single row using LIMIT 1, but Slick's API still returns a list and it feels a bit unsafe to do a `get(0)` on that list to fetch the only result.
 And indeed, it is unsafe: LIMIT 1 guarantees that there is at most one result, but it doesn't guarantee that there is at least one.
 So the proper way to represent the result is not a list, but an `Option`.
-The `take1` method does a `take(1)` and wraps the result in an `Option` instead of a list, encouraging the caller to add some error-checking code to throw a more readable exception if zero rows were returned.
+The `take1` method does a LIMIT 1 and wraps the result in an `Option` instead of a list, encouraging the caller to add some error-checking code to throw a more readable exception if zero rows are returned.

 ----